-7. Garden of The Old Bank (formerly Sax 'cess House)

-Description: The garden of Sax 'cess House is a community garden run by the Access Community Trust.

-In reasonably close proximity The garden is in the town centre. to the community it serves Demonstrably special to a The garden is for all to enjoy and also provides support and local community and holds a activities for the disadvantaged and isolated. particular local significance Local in character and is not The garden is in character with a town centre location and is an extensive tract of land not an extensive tract of land (Approximately 0.1 hectares).
+7. Garden of The Old Bank (formerly Sax 'cess House) Description: The garden of Sax 'cess House is a community garden run by the Access Community Trust.
+In reasonably close The garden is in the town centre. proximity to the community it serves Demonstrably special to a The garden is for all to enjoy and also provides local community and holds support and activities for the disadvantaged and a particular local isolated. significance Local in character and is The garden is in character with a town centre location not an extensive tract of and is not an extensive tract of land (Approximately land 0.1 hectares).